Track world championships rescheduled for July 2022 - WHIZ News

-The track worlds, which draws around 1,800 athletes from more than 200 countries, will still be held in Eugene, Oregon.
-Hayward Field was expanded and remodeled for the event that was originally to take place in August 2021.

-Instead of simply pushing back the worlds by a year, the new dates were chosen to coordinate with other major events set for 2022.
+Track worlds are one of the largest global sporting events this side of the Olympics, drawing around 1,800 athletes from more than 200 countries.
+But unlike the International Olympic Committee, which postponed its centerpiece event by exactly 52 weeks due to the coronavirus pandemic, World Athletics had to pick dates to coordinate with other events already on the 2022 calendar.

+It chose a spot 49 weeks after the original dates of Aug.
+6-15, 2021, which are now dates that overlap with the end of the rescheduled Tokyo Games.

-The Commonwealth Games, which draws athletes from more than 70 countries in a wide array of sports, are scheduled for July 27-Aug.
-7 in Birmingham, England.
+The Commonwealth Games, which draws athletes from more than 70 countries in a wide array of sports, were already scheduled for July 27-Aug.
+7 and the European track championships were previously set for Aug.
+15-21.

-The European track championships in Munich, Germany, will be held during the multi-sport European Championships from Aug.
-11-21.

 “This will be a bonanza for athletics fans around the world,” World Athletics president Sebastian Coe said.

-The delay sets up track and field for a long stretch of yearly major events: The Olympics in 2021, worlds in 2022, then again in 2023 in Budapest, followed by the Paris Olympics in 2024 and another world championships at a site still to be determined in 2025.
+In addition to packing the 2022 schedule, the delay sets up track and field for a long stretch of yearly major events: the Olympics in 2021, worlds in 2022, then again in 2023 in Budapest, followed by the Paris Olympics in 2024 and another world championship at a site to be determined in 2025.

 “It would offer athletics center stage at a very public point of the year,” Coe said in an interview last month.
 “So let’s look at it from a slightly optimistic way of being able to punch our sport into the homes of many more people over a four-year consecutive cycle.”